A Debut Y.A. novel

 One | determination

-Now orange cones everywhere.
+Now orange cones, everywhere.
 Road Work Ahead.
 Really?
-Today, of all days.
+Today, of all days?

 “Be here by seven-thirty sharp,” Mrs. Rooney had warned.
 “No delays.
 Anyone who’s late will simply miss the trip.”

-She winds through a damn detour, then almost runs a stop sign.
-“This must feel like a racecar ride, Mom.
-I know it can’t be fun.”
+Her chest tightens as she winds through a detour, then almost runs a stop sign.
+“I know this can’t be fun, Mom.
+It must feel like a racecar ride.”

-“It is hair-raising, I’ll admit.”
-The way she’s gripping her armrest, Mom will break a knuckle.
-“But I wanted to come see you off.
-Still, I do wonder …” Now she’s using her “I’m Just Concerned” voice.
-“You’ve had to deal with so much at Foxmoor.
-Should we have tried harder to find a different school?
-It was all you wanted, that last day of summer school.”
+Mom grips her armrest so hard, she could break a knuckle.
+“It is a bit hair-raising.
+But I wouldn’t have missed seeing you off.
+Still, I wonder …” She’s using her “I’m Just Concerned” voice.
+“You’ve had to deal with so much at Foxmoor, shouldn’t we have tried to find a different school?
+You certainly wanted to, on that day.…”

 It’s all a blur … her final presentation on Leonardo, for European History.
-Within what should have been an easy half-hour, her weeks of research on his masterpieces, all wrecked, by
+Within what should have been an easy half-hour, her weeks of research on his masterpieces, all of it wrecked by Foxmoor’s snake-in-lip-gloss, Jessica.
+She and her crew, Chloe and Olivia, with their own unique brand of torment, pushed every button Mae had managed to keep un-pushed for years.
+Things didn’t turn out well—“freak-out” is putting it mildly.

-“She definitely does know painting.
-And she gives me all the studio space I need, for any project.
-But some of those girls, they’re another story.”
-Like the time Jessica and her bitches posted a pile of filth about Mae and some scuzzy guy they totally made up, then kept tweaking and reposting it for days.
-Somehow, she got through that hell.
+“She definitely knows painting.
+She gives me all the studio space I need, too, for my projects.
+But some of the girls at school are another story.”
+One she doesn’t need more of.
+Girls like Jessica and her bitches, who once posted a pile of filth about Mae and some scuzzy guy they totally made up, then kept tweaking it and reposting for days.

-But their next bomb broke whatever was left of her.
-Mae ended up sprawled face-down under the bleachers, with no clue how she got there.
+Somehow, Mae got through that hell.But their next bomb broke what was left of her.
+She ended up sprawled face-down under the bleachers, with no clue how she got there.
 Or how Ms. Strand found her.
 Or when the Psych Emergency Team took her away.…

 Other Projects